 The federal government has stated that an objective of the legislative changes was to improve decision certainty and turnaround times.
 Once a review or assessment is commenced under either the CERA or IAA, there are limits on the amount of time the relevant regulatory authority will have to issue its report and recommendation.
 Designated projects will go through a planning phase to determine the scope of the impact assessment, which the federal government has stated should provide more certainty as to the length of the full review process.
 The Government of Alberta has submitted a reference question to the Alberta Court of Appeal regarding the constitutionality of the IAA.
-The hearing wrapped up on February 26, 2021.
-The Alberta Court of Appeal is currently deliberating and has yet to release its decision.
-It is assumed that regardless of the outcome it will be appealed to the Supreme Court of Canada.
+On May 10, 2022, the Alberta Court of Appeal released its opinion stating that the IAA went beyond the federal Parliament's constitutional authority and reached into areas of exclusive provincial authority.
+The federal Government has appealed the Alberta Court of Appeal's opinion to the Supreme Court of Canada.
+A date for arguments has not been scheduled, but filing deadlines have been set for early 2023.

-On June 21, 2021, the United Nations Declaration on the Rights of Indigenous Peoples Act received Royal Assent and immediately came into force.
+On June 21, 2021, the United Nations Declaration on the Rights of Indigenous Peoples Act ("Bill C-15") received Royal Assent and immediately came into force.
 Bill C-15 is the Government of Canada's response to requests to implement the United Nations Declaration of the Rights of Indigenous Peoples as a framework for reconciliation in Canada.